 The Pawłowicz Powyrwicie

-Fragments taken from Mykolas Biržiška’s memoirs, Anuo metu Viekšniuose ir Šiauliuose (iš 1882-1901 m. atsiminimu, pasakojimu ir raštu), translated from Lithuanian into Polish by Dr Vanda Sruoga (date unknown) with comments and corrections added by Vanda Sruoga and Edward Pawłowicz.
-Translated into English by Barbara Dieu.
+These fragments were taken from Mykolas Biržiška’s memoirs, Anuo metu Viekšniuose ir Šiauliuose (iš 1882-1901 m. atsiminimu, pasakojimu ir raštu), and translated from Lithuanian into Polish by Dr Vanda Sruoga (date unknown) with comments and corrections added by Vanda Sruoga and Edward Pawłowicz.
+It was then translated into English by Barbara Dieu in January 2014.

 Note on the English translation: I have kept the Polish names but added the Lithuanian equivalents in brackets.
 I have also linked these Lithuanian family and place names to the English Wikipedia whenever possible so as to extend the meaning and provide a fuller picture for those interested in the subject.
 I have moved the comments and transformed them all into footnotes, which refer directly to the text.
 Dr Sruoga’s corrections to Mikolas Birziska’s book appear inline in the original translation.
 Edward Pawłowicz’s comments on some of the paragraphs from the translated version of Mykolas Biržiška’s book and comments are added to the end in the original translation.
 I have also included my own links and comments in the footnotes.
 To differentiate them, I have added the initials of each person at the end of the footnote.
 V.S. stands for Dr Vanda Sruoga, E.P. for Edward Pawłowicz and B.D. for Barbara Dieu.)